Read more about

 The Evolution Of French Language In Canada

 Giovanni da Verrazano, a Florentine navigator, explored the American coast from Cape Breton to Florida in 1524.
 He mapped out the coastal region of North America under Nova Galla.
 In 1534, Gulf of Saint Lawrence was discovered by Jacques Cartier, who was sent by King Francis I of France, sealing an alliance with the local people who allowed him passage to go further.
 Cartier discovered the Saint Lawrence River during his second expedition in 1536, but he failed to establish a permanent colony in the area.
-French settlement and private companies were established in the Eastern Canada at the beginning of the 17th century.
+French settlement and private companies were established in Eastern Canada at the beginning of the 17th century.
 Quebec City was founded in 1608 by Samuel de Champlain who had founded Port Royal earlier.
 The occupation of present-day Montreal was completed in 1642.
 In 1635, a secondary school was established in Quebec by the Jesuits with the dominant language being French.

 The revocation of the Edict of Nantes in 1685 caused emigration of several French into Europe and North America including Canada.
 However, the Treaty of Paris in 1763 led to the removal of France from Canadian territory subsequently relegating the French language to second after English started to become the primary language.
 In 1744, the Quebec Act was passed by the parliament abrogating the Test Act and restoring the French civil laws.
-This act was repealed by parliament in 1791 giving the king authority to divide into two provincesz: Upper Canada (Ontario) and Lower Canada (Quebec).
+This act was repealed by parliament in 1791 giving the king authority to divide into two provinces: Upper Canada (Ontario) and Lower Canada (Quebec).
 In 1867, a federal state called Canada was formed and was composed of four main administrative regions: Ontario, Quebec, Nova Scotia, and New Brunswick.
 French became the official language of Quebec.

 French Dialects In Canada